nipunsadvilkar/nipunsadvilkar.github.io/_posts/blog/2017-09-05-neural-networks-and-deep-learning-book-chap1-ex1-part2-solution.markdown

 description: Solutions of "Neural Networks and Deep Learning by Michael Nielsen" Exercises Chapter 1 Part II
 ---

 I have been solving exercises of [Neural Networks and Deep Learning Book by Michael Nielsen](http://neuralnetworksanddeeplearning.com/).
-If you are following along here is link to Chapter 1 Exercise 1.1 Solution about [Sigmoid neurons simulating perceptrons, part I](https://nipunsadvilkar.github.io/blog/2017/09/04/neural-networks-and-deep-learning-book-chap1-ex1-part1-solution.html)
+If you are following along my solutions, that's great.
+Thank you so much!
+If not, here is link to Chapter 1 Exercise 1.1 Solution about [Sigmoid neurons simulating perceptrons, part I](https://nipunsadvilkar.github.io/blog/2017/09/04/neural-networks-and-deep-learning-book-chap1-ex1-part1-solution.html)

 Following is my attempt to second exercise: